valkey-io/valkey-rfc/Bloom.md

 The ValkeyBloom module brings in a bloom module data type into Valkey and provides commands to create / reserve bloom filters, operate on them (add items, check if items exist), inspect bloom filters, etc.
-It allows customization of properties of bloom filter (capacity, false positive rate, expansion rate, specification of scaling vs non-scaling filters etc) through commands and configurations.
+It allows customization of properties of bloom filter (capacity, false-positive rate, expansion rate, specification of scaling vs non-scaling filters etc) through commands and configurations.
 It also allows users to create scalable bloom filters and back up & restore bloom filters (through RDB load and save).